hannahhills/STAR_Dashboard/README.md

 This dashboard is designed to help educators:
 - Identify students needing additional support.
 - Monitor growth over time.
-- Make data-driven decisions for curriculum planning.
+- Make data-driven decisions for curriculum planning and IEP writing.

 **Notes**
 - Data is anonymized to protect student privacy.